tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/GettingStarted-V2.md

 The architecture for this lab involves the following key components:

 - **Power BI Desktop**: The free authoring tool where reports are designed, enhanced, and published from.
-In this lab it is used to open the existing report, apply design polish, add custom visuals and interactivity, and publish to the Service.
+In this lab, it is used to open the existing report, apply design polish, add custom visuals and interactivity, and publish to the Service.
 - **Power BI Service**: The cloud-based (SaaS) platform where published content lives.
 It hosts workspaces, reports, dashboards, semantic models, and apps, and provides sharing, refresh, and Copilot capabilities.
 - **Workspace**: A collaborative container in the Power BI Service that stores related reports, dashboards, and semantic models, with role-based access control (Admin, Member, Contributor, Viewer).
 - **Semantic Model (Dataset)**: The published data model behind the report.
 It holds the tables, relationships, and measures, and is the object on which scheduled refresh is configured.